Bellows Falls woman arrested for heroin sales

-BELLOWS FALLS -- A 56-year-old Bellows Falls woman pleaded not guilty Friday to charges she repeatedly sold heroin to a confidential informant while she was on probation for other drug trafficking charges.
+BELLOWS FALLS — A 58-year-old Bellows Falls woman pleaded not guilty Friday to charges she repeatedly sold heroin to a police informant while she was on probation for other drug trafficking charges.

-Elizabeth "Beth" McAllister was arraigned on eight different counts stemming from the Bellows Falls Police Department investigation, according to Windham County Deputy State's Attorney Steve Brown.
+Elizabeth “Beth” McAllister of 27 Front Street was arraigned on seven different counts stemming from the Bellows Falls Police Department investigation, according to Windham County Deputy State’s Attorney Steve Brown.

-McAllister allegedly conducted drug sales out of her Front Street home repeatedly during the months of October and November.
-Police said they were working with the informant who was cooperating with the police in consideration of their own heroin and domestic abuse charges.
+McAllister allegedly conducted drug sales out of her Front Street home repeatedly during the months of October and November, as recently as Thursday evening.
+Police said they were working with the informant who was cooperating with the police in consideration of their own criminal charges, including heroin and domestic abuse charges.
+The informant identified McAllister as “Beth,” and told police they didn’t know her last name.

+Various Bellows Falls police officers monitored the informant while he went to 27 Front Street, or a location nearby, and bought heroin from McAllister with money provided by the police department.

-Brown said that McAllister was charged with four counts of sale of heroin, all felonies, two felony counts of possession of heroin, one count of a prohibited person in possession of a gun, and one count of child cruelty.
+Brown said that McAllister was charged with four counts of sale of heroin, all felonies, two felony counts of possession of heroin, and one count of a prohibited person in possession of a gun.
+The heroin counts each carry a potential sentence of five years in jail.

+When arrested, police confiscated McAllister’s pocketbook, where they found 62 glassine envelopes containing heroin, as well as about $1,600 in cash.
+McAllister told the police she earned the money “mowing lawns” as a joke.

 Bemis, who couldn’t be reached for comment Friday due to a death in his family, is trying to initiate “more complex investigations” involving illegal drug dealing in Bellows Falls, Brown said.